10 Obscure Snakes From Thailand

 Image owner: Thai National Parks – CC BY-SA 4.0

-This weird snake looks like a cobra with at least one frog grandparent.
-It’s also called the Chinese false cobra, as imitating a cobra is one of its schemes to stay alive, complete with spreadable hood.
-The large eyed bamboo snake (Pseudoxenodon macrops) also has venom of its own, though the exact strength is a mystery.
+The large eyed bamboo snake (Pseudoxenodon macrops) measures up to 120cm, and also has a venom of its own, though the exact strength is a mystery.
 This snake lives in forests at moderate to high altitudes, and rarely appears below 1200 metres in Thailand.
-This means that you won’t find them in the hustle and bustle of Bangkok, Phuket or Pattaya.
-Large-eyed bamboo snakes will either flee or bite, if their cobra-mimicking schemes fail – they’re a hard snake to predict.
-They might even flip onto their back and play dead.
-Frogs are a popular prey.
+Their realm is primarily western and northern Thailand, meaning that you’ll never encounter this snake in the hustle and bustle of Bangkok, Phuket or Pattaya.

 7 Indochinese ground snake